Hunt with an Apprentice!

 The Apprentice Hunting License is not valid to take moose, doesn’t apply to the 3-day nonresident small game license, and cannot be used as proof of a previous license when purchasing a hunting license in the future.

 An Apprentice Hunting License may be purchased only once in the lifetime of the hunter.
-It is available only through the Fish and Game office in Concord.
+It is available only through Fish and Game headquarters in Concord.